 Having opted for a cloud-based wallet (online), means you have shared your keys with a third-party.
 So with that being said, this means you are at risk of compromising your privacy and financial security.

 3- Hardware Wallet

-It can still be stolen or lost, on the other hand, which means the bitcoins associated with the device, along with the keys registered on them, are lost then either way.
-To contain this security gap, big investors tend to keep their hardware wallets in highly-secured places, like bank vaults, for instance, while they will still be enjoying the dealing with confidentiality the wallet provide them.
+It can still be stolen or lost.
+The bitcoins associated with the device, along with the keys registered on them, are lost then either way.
+You have to contain this security gap.
+Big investors tend to keep their hardware wallets in highly-secured places, like bank vaults, for instance.
+While they will still be enjoying dealing with confidentiality, the wallet provides them.

-Whatever option you opt for to establish your bitcoin wallet, advice AtoZ Markets can give you, is that you make sure you set a backup of your keys, and consider saving it in more than one safe place, and never share such details with people you do not trust much.
+Whatever option you opt for to establish your bitcoin wallet.
+AtoZ Markets can give you advice.
+However, you make sure you set a backup of your keys.
+And consider saving it in more than one safe place.
+Never share such details with people you do not trust much.